Louisiana braces for slow-moving possible weekend hurricane

 “We could drown out our sorrows or make an adventure of it,” Floyd Martin joked.

-Associated Press reporters Chevel Johnson and Janet McConnaughey contributed to this story.
+Associated Press reporters Chevel Johnson and Janet McConnaughey contributed to this report.